ahale212/react/README.md

 The goal of the previous [Problem Set](https://github.com/gSchool/xp_react_problem_set_2) was to create a [React](https://facebook.github.io/react/) application that renders a static list of presidents, using multiple React components.
 This repository provides a possible solution as a starting point for the following problem.

+The application can be started with `npm start` after running `npm install`.

 ## Goals

 ### Goal 1: